Architected/next-js-sample-app/app.md

 API_SECRET="your-api-secret"
 ```

-Note: NextJs uses the convention prefix NEXT*PUBLIC* for environment variables that must be available to client code running in the browser.
+Note: Next.js uses the convention prefix NEXT_PUBLIC_ for environment variables that must be available to client code running in the browser.
 Therefore API_KEY and API_SECRET are only accessible from back end code running on the server.

 ## Step 4 Assign settings